jaclu/tmux-packet-loss/README.md

 the historical average losses are also displayed.

 This plugin runs a background process using repeated runs of ping to determine % package loss.
-Loss level is calculated as a weighted average of the stored data points, making the latest checks stand out.
+The loss level is calculated as a weighted average of the stored data points, making the latest checks stand out.
 Past the decline point, the average of all samples is used.